How to Find Product-Market Fit to Accelerate Word of Mouth

 Pro tip: Look at the words used by “Very Disappointed” customers to describe themselves.
 This is the language that resonates most with them.
 This is a key part of how we create words that sell with our copywriting services.

-Next, you should find out why do “Very Disappointed” customers love your product.
+Next, find out why “Very Disappointed” customers love your product.

 To answer this question, look at the answer your customers gave you to the question, “What is the main benefit you receive from our product?”